tipishev/git_workshop/README.md

 * Automatically bisect a broken test

+# Sausage Making
+Git users have 2 extreme approaches to pushing.
+The first one says that you should push your commits the way they are with all the swearing, commits that fix typos, drive-by refactoring, people don't care how the sausages are made as long as the end-product is tasty.
+The other approach is to spend time on post-production, so that commits look as if they were perfect from the start.
+As with most practical matters, you need to find a balance.
+Balance in this case is to put effort only where people actually look, that is Pull Requests.

+## Separate Branch for refactoring
+## Post-review ... commits
+Imagine a situation.
+Yesterday you have reviewed a Pull Request and today your colleague has pushed changes

 # Binary files

 Git is good at tracking changes in text files and for binary files it simply tells: